 So, whether you call it sin or something else, we’ve got problems with the way we live.
 We are not as good as we would like to be.

 Now, our second problem is that we are going to die.
-Our imperfect life is gonna come to an end – and most people try to put that off as long as possible.
-Life has its ups and downs, and we’d really like to experience a few more “ups”.
-Sure, life has some unpleasant moments, but it also has some really good ones, and most of us would like to figure out a way to get more of those good moments, and figure out a way that they don’t have to stop.
+Our imperfect life is going to come to an end – and most people try to put that off as long as possible.
+Life has its ups and downs, and we’d really like to experience a few more “ups.”
+Life has some unpleasant moments, but it also has some really good ones, and most of us would like to figure out a way to get more of those good moments, and figure out a way that they don’t have to stop.

 So our basic problems are, the way we live, and the way we die.
 That pretty much sums up what life is.

 Now, people have been working on these problems for thousands of years, and basically, the nature of the problems has not changed, and I for one do not think that people are going to solve these problems.
 So I can really identify with the apostle Paul.
 In Romans 7, he describes his struggle with doing bad stuff even when he wants to do good, and after going on and on about this struggle he finally exclaims, “O wretched man that I am!
 Who will rescue me from this body of death?”